 Researchers working on arts education histories and their global connections and relations in the framework of the project intertwining hi/stories of arts education presented and discussed their case studies in lectures and workshops.
 A panel with lecturers from Swiss universities discussed the relevance of historical knowledge in international perspectives for training in art education in Switzerland.

 The project intertwining hi/stories of arts education aims to generate learning resources for professional development.
-The symposium and the class for MA students in Arts Education in Basle, Bern, Lucerne and Zurich connected to it invited participants to draw on the research for a reflection of their own practice and to experiment with a first set of learning cards in a game format.
+The symposium along with the class for MA students in Arts Education in Basel, Bern, Lucerne and Zurich connected to it invited participants to draw on the research for a reflection of their own practice and to experiment with a first set of learning cards in a game format.

 Images from the symposium in Zurich can be seen here.